openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 33: Max Heat Setpoint

 Max Heat Setpoint
-Sets the maximum heating setpoint value
+<p&gtSets the maximum heating setpoint value</p&gt
 Values in the range 30 to 109 may be set.

 The manufacturer defined default value is ```90```.